-As late as the mid-1950s, transshipment at seaports was a costly and slow procedure as it entailed handling cargo item-by-item - a process called breakbulk shipping.
-The reason for this was that cargo came in many different sizes and needed to be handled individually, despite the widespread use of machinery introduced pre-containerziation (see Panel A of Figure A.1).
+As late as the mid-1950s, transshipment at seaports was a costly and slow procedure as it entailed handling cargo item-by-item - a process called breakbulk shipping (Krugman, 2011).
+Cargo came in many different sizes and needed to be handled individually, despite the widespread use of machinery introduced pre-containerization (see Panel A of Figure E.1).
 The San Francisco Port Commission (1971) estimated that it took 7 to 10 days to merely discharge cargo from a ship.
 According to Bernhofen et al. (2016), two-thirds of a ship's time was spent in port.
-This led to high costs as the capital utilization of ships was low, and the cost of capital tied up in inventory was high.6
+This led to high costs as the capital utilization of ships was low, and the cost of capital tied up in inventory was high.